rohanmaniwade/simpleThesis-typst/simple-thesis/main.typ

 == Data Acquisition

 The first step of the test tailoring methodology is data acquisition.
 In this step, situations of differing severities are categorised and recorded.
-These situations, that the product undergoes, can be either in series or parallel, depending on the event.
+These situations that the product undergoes can occur either in series or in parallel, depending on the operational scenario.

-Thermomix#super(sym.trademark.registered) TM7 has differing knife rotational speeds, spanning from 40 rpm to 10,000 rpm, both in clockwise and counter-clockwise directions.
-There is also a dough mode as a part of the endurance profile where the knife alternates between a rotational speed of 600 rpm in CW and CCW.
-The rest of the rotational speeds and their contribution to the endurance load profile are mentioned in @averagemotorload and @endurancemotorload.
+Thermomix#super(sym.trademark.registered) TM7 operates across multiple knife rotational speeds, spanning from 40 rpm to 10,000 rpm in both clockwise and counter-clockwise directions.
+The endurance profile also includes a dough mode where the knife alternates between 600 rpm in CW and CCW.
+The complete set of rotational speeds and their contribution to the endurance load profile are detailed in @averagemotorload and @endurancemotorload.
+Since the endurance profile represents the device lifetime, all speed modes with their defined operational hours occur in series rather than parallelly.

 === Modal Analysis of the Backend PCB